How marijuana affects your athletic performance

 Ever wonder why marijuana is a banned substance at most sporting events?
 Several professional athletes are curious to find out.
 Does weed affect workouts?

-Sports tokers typically favor buds that come from sativa marijuana seeds.
-These options have energizing properties that also boost your mood and improve creativity.
+Sports tokers typically favour buds derived from sativa marijuana seeds.
+These options have energising properties that also boost mood and improve creativity.

-But, do not go lighting up your bong just yet—the research is only anecdotal, and there are certain risks involved.
+But, do not go lighting up your bong just yet—the research is only anecdotal, and specific risks are involved.
 Keen to learn more?
 Keep reading to explore the links between marijuana and sports performance.

 Does marijuana give you a competitive edge?

 Although research is limited in this field, the available data shows no basis for these claims.
-If anything, the substance reduces performance levels slightly.
+If anything, the substance slightly reduces performance levels.

 So, if marijuana and sports performance are not a healthy mix, why is it a banned substance?

-The goal of sports regulatory agencies is to ensure fair play and safety among all participants.
+Sports regulatory agencies aim to ensure fair play and safety among all participants.
 Since there is not enough evidence to support or deny marijuana claims, it is best to err on the side of caution.

 In sporting events like archery, regulators believe that relaxing stimulants like marijuana can give athletes an unfair boost.
 In these disciplines, precision is key, and nervousness often affects the outcome.